kankankankankankan/github-trending/README.md

 ## Python

+* 【2024-04-08】[PhonePe / mantis](https://github.com/PhonePe/mantis) - Mantis is a security framework that automates the workflow of discovery, reconnaissance, and vulnerability scanning.
+* 【2024-04-08】[princeton-nlp / SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It solves 12.29% of bugs in the SWE-bench evaluation set and takes just 1.5 minutes to run.
+* 【2024-04-08】[nashsu / FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, private and locally running search aggregator & answer generate using LLM, without GPU needed.
+The user can ask a question and the system will make a multi engine search and combine the search result to the ChatGPT3.5 LLM and generate the answer based on search results.
+* 【2024-04-08】[facebookresearch / schedule_free](https://github.com/facebookresearch/schedule_free) - Schedule-Free Optimization in PyTorch
+* 【2024-04-08】[stanfordnlp / pyreft](https://github.com/stanfordnlp/pyreft) - ReFT: Representation Finetuning for Language Models
+* 【2024-04-08】[Marker-Inc-Korea / AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG) - RAG AutoML Tool - Find optimal RAG pipeline for your own data.
+* 【2024-04-08】[KrisCris / Palworld-Pal-Editor](https://github.com/KrisCris/Palworld-Pal-Editor) - Palworld Pal Editor, the tool for Adding, Deleting, and Modifying Pals in Palworld Game Save, supports running on Docker, GUI, WebUI, and Cli.
+* 【2024-04-08】[YaoFANGUK / video-subtitle-remover](https://github.com/YaoFANGUK/video-subtitle-remover) - 基于AI的图片/视频硬字幕去除、文本水印去除，无损分辨率生成去字幕、去水印后的图片/视频文件。无需申请第三方API，本地实现。AI-based tool for removing hard-coded subtitles and text-like watermarks from videos or Pictures.
 * 【2024-04-01】[TencentARC / BrushNet](https://github.com/TencentARC/BrushNet) - The official implementation of paper "BrushNet: A Plug-and-Play Image Inpainting Model with Decomposed Dual-Branch Diffusion"
 * 【2024-04-01】[google-deepmind / long-form-factuality](https://github.com/google-deepmind/long-form-factuality) - Benchmarking long-form factuality in large language models.
 Original code for our paper "Long-form factuality in large language models".
 * 【2024-04-01】[SunoAI-API / Suno-API](https://github.com/SunoAI-API/Suno-API) - This is an unofficial Suno API based on Python and FastAPI.
 It currently supports generating songs, lyrics, etc. It comes with a built-in token maintenance and keep-alive feature, so you don't have to worry about the token expiring.